ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/intrinsics/sse2neon.md

 ---
 layout: learningpathall
-title: Using sse2neon to port code to Arm
+title: Use sse2neon to port code to Arm
 weight: 4
 ---